mzwandile786/mzwandile786.github.io/README.md

 🖥️ Angular Printer Management System

-A modern web application built with Angular and ASP.NET Core Web API that allows organizations to manage printers and users.
+A modern application built using Angular and ASP.NET Core Web API to manage printers and users.

-Technologies Used
+Technologies

 Angular